GermainGirndt/cloud_computing_project/README.md

 # TODOs

-- Create services files for MiniIO and RabbitMQ
 - Find out why facerecognition yolo deployment doesn't work.
 We can't see the logs (?)
 - Do the 'TODOs' in the files
 - Headless services for PostgresQL and MiniIO (one of the target instances set as primary)